Dimension Reduction for Fr\'echet Regression: Fr echet Sufficient Dimension Reduction

 We now adapt several estimates for the classical central mean subspace to the estimation of Fr\'echet SDR: the ordinary least squares (OLS; \citealt{li1989regression}), the principal Hessian directions (PHD; \citealt{li1992principal}), and the Iterative Hessian Transformation (IHT; \citealt{cook2002dimension}).
-These estimates are based on sample moments, and require additional conditions on the predictor $X$ for their unbiasedness.
-Specifically, we make the following assumptions : \begin{enumerate} \item $E(X|\beta\trans X)$ is a linear function of $\beta\hi\trans X$, where $\beta$ is a basis matrix of the Fr\'echet central subspace $\ca S \lo {Y|X}$; \item $\var(X | \beta\trans X)$ is a nonrandom matrix. \end{enumerate}
+These estimates are based on sample moments and require additional conditions on the predictor $X$ for their unbiasedness.
+Specifically, we make the following assumptions : \begin{assumption} 1.Linear Conditional Mean (LCM): $E(X|\beta\trans X)$ is a linear function of $\beta\hi\trans X$, where $\beta$ is a basis matrix of the Fr\'echet central subspace $\ca S \lo {Y|X}$; \\ 2.
+Constant Conditional Variance (CCV): $\var(X | \beta\trans X)$ is a nonrandom matrix. \end{assumption} Under the first assumption, the ensemble OLS and IHT are unbiased for estimating the Fr\'echet central subspace; under both assumptions, the ensemble PHD is unbiased for estimating $\ca S \lo {Y|X}$.
+More detailed discussions on the unbiasedness and fisher consistency of ensemble estimators are presented in Section \ref{subsection: fisher consistency}. { In practice, the two assumptions above cannot be checked directly since we do not know $\beta$.
+However, as was shown by \citet{eaton1986characterization}, if Assumption 1 holds for all $\beta$, then the distribution of $X$ is elliptical, and vice versa.
+If further $X$ is multivariate normal, then Assumption 2 is satisfied.
+Currently, the scatter plot matrix is the most commonly used empirical method to check the elliptical distribution assumption.
+If non-elliptical features are observed, one can use marginal transformations of the predictors, such as the Box-Cox transformation, to mitigate the non-ellipticity problem.
+Furthermore, in practice, the SDR methods that require ellipticity usually still work reasonably well even when the elliptical distribution assumption is violated.
+This occurs particularly when the dimension $p$ of $X$ is high.
+See \cite{hall1993almost} and \citet{li2007surrogate} for the theoretical supports.
+Our simulation results in Section \ref{sec:simu} support this phenomenon. }

-Under the first assumption, the ensemble OLS and IHT are unbiased for estimating the Fr\'echet central subspace; under both assumptions, the ensemble PHD is unbiased for estimating $\ca S \lo {Y|X}$.
-It is most convenient to construct these ensemble estimators using standardized predictor.
+It is most convenient to construct these ensemble estimators using standardized predictors.
 The theoretical basis for doing so is an equivariant property of the Fr\'echet central subspace, as stated in the next proposition.